Riding the Surrey Hills on the trail of the suffragettes

-They were pioneering cyclists who recognised that the bicycle was a symbol of freedom, emancipating women from not only the home but also the confines of their restrictive clothing.
+They were pioneering cyclists who recognised that the bicycle was a symbol of freedom, emancipating women from not only the home, but also the confines of their restrictive clothing.
 Millicent was one of many women who spent time speaking out on the topic of votes for women in and around the Dorking and Guildford area, as well as nationally.
-She and Rose are both among Cycling UK's 100 Women in Cycling 2018, which forms part of our Women's Festival of Cycling.

 The fight for the vote in the Surrey Hills

-A steep ride up Radnor Road to Holmbury Hill and then a nice off-road descent to the pretty village of Holmbury St Mary brought us to the foot of the biggest climb of the day: long rollercoaster of a bridleway that snakes through the trees past High Ashes farm and then across the road to another bridleway leading to Leith Hill Tower, the second highest point in south east England, where there are spectacular views across the Weald to Gatwick Airport and the South Downs in the distance in one direction and a glimpse of the vast skyline of London in the other.
+A steep ride up Radnor Road to Holmbury Hill and then a nice off-road descent to the pretty village of Holmbury St Mary brought us to the foot of the biggest climb of the day.
+This long rollercoaster of a bridleway snakes through the trees past High Ashes farm and then across the road to another bridleway leading to Leith Hill Tower.

 Unveiling the plaque